Posts

 Image

-Chased by Dinosaurs with Nigel Marven - Gag Comic
+Funny Dinosaur Comic - Chased by Dinosaurs with Nigel Marven

 Image

-This comic is already 4 years old, but I never shared it here...
 Have you watched the dinosaur show "Chased by dinosaurs" with Nigel Marven, a TV program from 2002?
 It was made in the aftermath of "Walking with dinosaurs", which was a huge success in the realms of paleo-documentaries.
 This time, instead of being a serious documentary, it uses a time-travel approach.
 It features the wildlife presenter Nigel Marven running around in real locations in search for dinosaurs.
 Well, and what is hilarious is, he gets frequently too close to these supposedly dangerous animals.
 In real life, you wouldn't probably do that.
-So that's why I had to make a parody (and admittedly enough spare time).
-What is more surprising to me, I met Nigel Marven years later at a Tetzoocon in 2023, report here: https://tetzoo.com/blog/2023/12/15/tetzoocon-2023-the-report Nigel was nice enough to stay around and talk with people, but there was such a huge queue that I couldn't have be...
+So that's why I had to make a parody (and admittedly I had enough spare time).
+(Click on the image to view a bigger version) What is even more exciting for me, I met Nigel Marven years later at a Tetzoocon in 2023, report here: https://tetzoo.com/blog/2023/12/15/tetzoocon-2023-the-report Nigel was nice enough to stay around and talk with people, but there was such a huge queue that I couldn't have been bothe...